ravens/awesome-telco/README.md

 - [OpenEUICC](https://gitea.angry.im/PeterCxy/OpenEUICC) - (WIP) eSIM LPA (Local Profile Assistant) implementation for Android.
 System privilege required.
 – [mobile-atlas](https://github.com/sbaresearch/mobile-atlas) - MobileAtlas implements the promising approach to geographically decouple SIM card and modem, which boosts the scalability and flexibility of the measurement platform.
 - [osmo-remsim](https://osmocom.org/projects/osmo-remsim/wiki) - software suite permitting forwarding of SIM card traffic to a _remote_ SIM card (via TCP/IP).
+- [lpac](https://github.com/estkme-group/lpac) - C-language implementation of a Consumer eSIM LPAd.
+Can be used to download/activate/deactivate profiles on eUICC.

 ## UE